pythonnz/rules/README.md

 ### Constitution

-This is Markdown source code to produce HTML (for https://python.nz) and PDF (for printing)<br> _Note: On github.com, bullet points will show in addition to numbering (styling is ignored).
-Also, clauses following a bullet list wrongly remain at the same indentation level as the bullet list - this seems to be a rendering bug in github.
+This is Markdown source code to produce HTML (for https://python.nz) and PDF (for printing).<br> _Note: On github.com, bullet points will show in addition to numbering (styling is ignored).
+Also, empty HTML comments have been inserted to prevent wrong indentation following unordered lists.
 The HTML/PDF results look fine._

 #### Create HTML